 I would recommend writing the words further apart.
 As you can see, my 1 balloon splashed over 2 words.

 This could be one of the easiest of the Summer learning activities I have suggested.
-I’m sure you have some magnetic letters around the house.
-You can throw them in a bucket of water and let your child scoop out some letters.
+Simply throw some magnetic letters in a bucket of water, and let your child scoop out some letters.
 They can read the letter, say the sound, build a word, etc.